Orthodontist in Houston, TX

 - Braces can be broken and wires bent or broken while eating certain foods

-- Use list below as a guide for food
+- Use the food lists below as a guide

-You can also chew sugar-free gum.
-Some people seem to get the gum stuck on their appliances, so there is even special Orthogum available online here.
+* Some people get the gum stuck on their appliances.
+If this is an issue, there is a special Orthogum available online here.

 Foods to Avoid:

 Taking care of your braces includes proper brushing and flossing techniques.
 Begin by using an interproximal brush to clean between the brackets and wires.
 Next, floss carefully, using traditional floss, a Waterpik, or an AirFloss.
 Then, brush thoroughly with fluoride toothpaste, paying extra attention to all surfaces.
 Finally, if desired, rinse with mouthwash for an added fresh feel.
 These simple steps will keep your braces clean and your smile shining bright throughout your orthodontic journey.

 6. What Happens if I Don’t Take Care of My Braces Properly?

 Lack of proper care for your braces can have some not-so-fun consequences.
 Without regular attention, you may encounter decalcification, resulting in permanent white spots on your teeth.
 Inadequate oral hygiene can also lead to gingivitis, causing inflamed gums.
 In more severe cases, it could even progress to periodontitis, a gum disease that can harm your teeth and supporting structures.
 Fear not!
 We’re here to guide you with effective care techniques, ensuring a healthy and dazzling smile throughout your orthodontic journey.
 Let’s explore how to keep those pearly whites in top-notch shape!